eadle/p2ptv/README.md

 ```

 ## Install
+Until node-webrtc build error has been corrected:
 ```
 $ npm install p2ptv --save-dev
+$ ./install.sh
 ```

 - You may need to [install FFmpeg](https://trac.ffmpeg.org/wiki/CompilationGuide) from source with --libvorbis and --libvpx flags.